Tickets are sold out, and only returned tickets are available. – congratulations to all of those that are joining us!

 Now in its fifth year, the Swoosh is a world class 6km swim in a sandy bottomed estuary in Devon.
 Among the things that make it special is the fact the estuary we swim in is both shallow and sandy bottomed – so water is clear rather than muddy, and swimmers have a view of the sandy bed most of the way.
 The swim culminates in a “swoosh” as the ebbing tide is funnelled through a narrow section of river, speeding you along over the riverbed at up to four times your usual swimming speed.
 It can run at 8 knots.
 It’s exciting, invigorating, beautiful and fun.

-We’ve added a new event for all the supporting children keen to get in the water!
+The Mini Swoosh is for all the supporting children keen to get in the water!
 Children aged between 6 and 16 years are invited to swim the final 500-600m of the course – the ‘swoosh’ – with an adult they know and trust (parent or friend).
 The Mini Swoosh will take place from the Bantham finish line after their adult has finished their full-distance swoosh event.
 Children (accompanied by their adult) will hop on a lifeguard’s powerboat or jet ski for a tow upriver, and swim (or float!) back through the Swoosh section of a few hundred metres back to the finish line.

 A responsible adult who is part of the event, and prepared to get back in the water to accompany them (one child, one adult).
 The mini Swoosh will take place after the main event has finished, so there is likely to be a wait between your swim finish and their swim entry.
 Adults may swim the mini Swoosh skins without special permission (so if you want to get out of your wetsuit, warm up and get dressed, then get back in in something else, you are welcome).
 If you have two children, you can take them both, just one at a time.